Emmanuel Gyabuaa: Club career

 A youth product of Parma, the club declared bankruptcy in 2015 and Gyabuaa joined the youth academy of Atalanta.
 He made his professional debut with Atalanta as a substitute a 3–0 Serie A win over Fiorentina on 13 December 2020.
 In July 2021, Gyabuaa joined Serie B club Perugia on a one-year dry loan.

 In July 2022, Gyabuaa joined Serie C club Pescara on a one-year loan.

+On 13 July 2025, he was loaned by Avellino in Serie B, with an option to buy.

 International career

 Born in Italy, Gyabuaa is of Ghanaian descent.
 He is a youth international for Italy.